Aveek-Saha/TwitterFakeNet/README.md

 There is an official Twitter Verified account, [@verified](https://twitter.com/verified), and if you look closely at all the accounts it follows, it's easy to see it follows every verified account on Twitter.
 A few people might have blocked @verified but we can assume that the number is small and can be ignored.

-I picked up this method and some ideas for preliminary user analysis from an article by [Luca Hammer](https://medium.com/startup-grind/analyzing-205-718-verified-twitter-users-cf0811781ac8).
+I picked up this method and some ideas for analysis from an article by [Luca Hammer](https://medium.com/startup-grind/analyzing-205-718-verified-twitter-users-cf0811781ac8).

 ## Dataset